There are a number of ways to get involved this National Carers Week.

 Make your workplace carer-friendly

-With 1 in 8 Australian employees in a caring role, becoming a carer-friendly workplace which provides flexible and supportive working conditions for carers makes sense for employers and employees alike.
+With 1 in 8 Australian employees in a caring role, becoming a carer-friendly workplace and providing flexible working conditions for carers makes sense for employers and employees.

-The Work and Care initiative helps employers to attract and retain experienced workers by helping employee carers combine paid work with their caring role, and helps long-term carers on income support transition into employment when their caring role has ceased or is reduced.
+The Work & Care initiative helps employers attract and retain experienced workers by helping employee carers combine paid work with their caring role, and helps long-term carers on income support transition into employment when their caring role has ceased or is reduced.

 Check below for ideas on the number of ways you can get involved with National Carers Week and show your support of Australia’s 2.8 million carers, whether as an individual, employer, public figure or member of a community group.

 When individuals show their support, it can make a great collective difference.
 By raising awareness as an individual, you can help to increase self-identification among unpaid carers.
 This National Carers Week:

-- Contact your local MP via Facebook or Twitter and ask them to publicly support National Carers Week
+- Contact your local MP via Twitter or Facebook and ask them to publicly support National Carers Week

-- Write to your local MP or council asking how they will be supporting National Carers Week this year
+- Write to your local MP or council and ask how they will support National Carers Week this year

-- If you are employed, ask your HR Department or manager if you can circulate information on National Carers Week among your colleagues, or speak to HR directly regarding the Work and Care initiative.
+- At work, ask your HR Department or manager if you can circulate information on National Carers Week among your colleagues

 Elected representatives have a fantastic reach among local communities and the wider population.
-The decisions you make can go a long way to helping carers in their constituency.
+The decisions politicians make can go a long way to helping carers in their constituency.
 As a politician, this National Carers Week you can:

-- Show your support for carers by offering your thanks via the National Carers Week website, hosting an event or downloading and displaying a poster
+- Show your support for carers by offering your thanks via the National Carers Week website, hosting an event or downloading and displaying one of our posters

-- Use your constituency meetings to advertise sources of support for carers
+- Use your constituency meetings to advertise the available services and supports for carers

 - Raise carers’ concerns at all levels of debate